100/101. Introduction to Music.

 220. Music and Technology.

 An in-depth look at the practical and artistic issues involved in making music with computers.
 This includes a study of some fundamental concepts and a practical application of these concepts using the resources of the Newell Center for Arts Technology.
-The course is divided into two broad sections—(1) the MIDI protocol: what it is, how it works and what you can do with it; and (2) digital audio: a brief introduction to acoustics, a study of how audio is recorded and played back digitally and a consideration of the uses of digital signal processing.
-Prerequisite: Music 100/101, 200/201, or permission of the instructor.
+The course is divided into two broad sections — (1) the MIDI protocol: what it is, how it works and what you can do with it; (2) digital audio: a brief introduction to acoustics, a study of how audio is recorded and played back digitally and a consideration of the uses of digital signal processing.
+Offered every semester.
+Prerequisite: MUS 100/101, 200/201, or permission of the instructor.

 222. Sound for the Stage.